Comcast Goes Mobile With Cellphone Service For Existing Customers

 As The Associated Press points out, Comcast's "pay-per-gigabyte approach is similar to what Google is doing with its wireless service, Google Fi. ...
 But Google Fi hasn't caught on, in part because it works with only a few Google-branded phones and uses networks from T-Mobile, Sprint and U.S. Cellular, which aren't as robust as Verizon's."

 Comcast will benefit from access to Verizon's network, and for now, Comcast says phone calls won't travel over Wi-Fi.
-The company has 16 million hotspots around the country, a network built largely through consumer hotspots.
-Comcast says Xfinity Mobile users will automatically connect to hot-spots and toggle between Wi-Fi and mobile broadband.
+The company has 16 million hot spots around the country, a network built largely through consumer hot spots.
+Comcast says Xfinity Mobile users will automatically connect to hot spots and toggle between Wi-Fi and mobile broadband.
 Wi-Fi reliability remains a challenge for all companies attempting this.

 Roger Entner of Recon Analytics says Comcast's new wireless service might boost the company's bottom line, while having a relatively low impact on competition.